-\paragraph{Robustness to noisy images.} For both WS and AS models, we evaluated their performance under various noise conditions, with the noise applied to test-set images.
-In all cases, after noise intervention, images were normalized to the mean and standard deviation of MNIST and CIFAR-10 training sets.
+\paragraph{Robustness to input corruption.} For both WS and AS models, we evaluated their performance under various corruptions, with the noise applied to test-set images (training images were not corrupted).
+In all cases, corrupted images were normalized to the mean and standard deviation of MNIST and CIFAR-10 training sets.
 The noise interventions consisted of adding white noise, pink noise, and salt-and-pepper noise.
-White noise is introduced by adding to each pixel a random value from the standard normal distribution.
-Pink (1/f) noise is generated in a way that the power spectral density of the signal is inversely proportional to its frequency.
-Salt-and-pepper noise converts a proportion of randomly chosen image pixels to either black or white.
-Examples of each type are given in Appendix Figure \ref{fig:noise_example}.
-Each noise intervention was applied at five different intensities (see Appendix for details).
+White noise was introduced by adding to each pixel a random value from the standard normal distribution.
+Pink (1/f) noise was generated such that the power spectral density of the signal is inversely proportional to its frequency.
+Salt-and-pepper noise converted a proportion of randomly chosen image pixels to either black or white.
+Examples of each type are given in Supplementary Figure~\ref{fig:noise_example}.
+Each noise intervention was applied at five different intensities.